vicksonzero/cookieHacker/README.md

 # License

-You are basically free to do anything including commercial use, but you have to give credit to me (Dickson Chui, @vicksonzero) somewhere easy to see
+This piece of code is released
+  to the public domain.
+You can do
+  whatever you like with it.
+  However,
+  If you are to directly modify my game,
+  with most of the rules and implementations
+  untouched, I appreciate that you save me
+  some credits.

+You can give credit to one of the following:
+ - Dickson Chui
+ - vicksonzero
+ - github.com/vicksonzero